amflorio/vrpsd-optimal-restocking/README.md

-# Elementary Branch-Cut-and-Price for the VRPSD under Optimal Restocking
+# Elementary Branch-Price-and-Cut for the VRPSD under Optimal Restocking